tztz/gocut/README.md

 # gocut

-A simple swipe from development to live with Golang.
+A simple swipe from development to rollout with Golang.